dhochnadel/getdata-031-Course-Project/README.md

 Then simply type run_analysis() in R (you will probably want to assign the output to a variable), the code will handle the rest.

-This dataset was downloaded for use with run_analysis.R on 8/08/2015 at 2:55AM and was produced by:
+This dataset was downloaded for use with run_analysis.R on 8/08/2015 at 2:55AM PST and was produced by:

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012